This is the second in a two-part guest post by Dr. William O. Young. To read the first part, click here.

 Like the Irlen Institute, ChromaGen claims that their lenses help dyslexia by treating visual distortions, by altering the wavelength of light reaching the eye, and that about half of dyslexics could benefit from these tinted lenses (www.ireadbetternow.com).

 No one other than the inventor of the lenses, who obviously has a financial interest in the outcome, has published a study supporting their effectiveness for reading disorders.
 Nevertheless, just as there are people who swear by VT and Irlen lenses, there are people who feel ChromaGen lenses have helped them, and who have provided glowing testimonials.
-It is these testimonials that have driven ChromaGen sales, despite lack of objective evidence that they work.
+It is these testimonials that have driven ChromaGen sales, despite the lack of objective evidence that they work.
 The ABC story reports, “With such testimonials, ChromaGen’s Edwards downplayed the need for scientific studies to establish the lenses’ effectiveness.”
 Enough said.
-Placebo effect is a powerful thing.
+The placebo effect is a powerful thing.

 There’s no way to explain why this therapy is bogus without some numbers.
-When we focus on things “at near” we have to accommodate, meaning crank in focusing power, to make things up close clear.
+When we focus on things “at near” we have to accommodate, meaning crank in focusing power, to make things up-close clear.
 (When we turn 40 we can no longer accommodate enough to see clearly at reading distance, so we need reading glasses.)
 Glasses prescriptions and accommodation are both measured in units called diopters.
 Assuming we are not farsighted, we don’t have to accommodate at all to see things very far away, but to see things up close (at book-reading distance) we have to accommodate about 3 diopters.
 If a child is, say, 1 diopter farsighted to begin with, she has to accommodate 3 + 1 = 4 diopters at near.
-But a child at, say, age 10 is able to accommodate about 14 diopters, and can sustain half of that accommodation (about 7 diopters).
+But a child at, say, age 10 is able to accommodate about 14 diopters and can sustain half of that accommodation (about 7 diopters).
 This means that this child is not even breaking a sweat to accommodate the 4 diopters needed to see at near: she has 14 – 4 = 10 diopters in reserve that she’s not even using!

 And how much help do these low-plus readers provide?
 0.5 diopters, typically (though I’ve seen them even weaker)!
 So the farsighted child reading with 0.5 diopter readers only has to accommodate 3.5 diopters at near, instead of the 4 diopters she requires without the readers—meaning that with readers she has 10.5 diopters in reserve, instead of the 10 she has in reserve without the readers.
-This is a truly insignificant difference, and again, any “effect” is placebo effect.
+This is a truly insignificant difference, and again, any “effect” is a placebo effect.

 (Note, by the way, that these children who supposedly can’t read because of near point stress are able to play video games—without their “reading glasses”—for long periods at a time without difficulty…)

 Omega 3 fatty acids are advocated by John Stein, one of the major proponents of the “magnocellular theory,” for treating reading problems (along with yellow and blue lenses).
-The magnocellular theory proposes that a certain type of cell in the retina of the eye fails to suppress the image of the letters you’re looking at now when you shift fixation to the next set of letters as you read, so that a “visual trace” of the last group interferes with the group of letters you’re trying to read now.
+The magnocellular theory proposes that a certain type of cell in the retina of the eye fails to suppress the image of the letters you’re looking at now when you shift fixation to the next set of letters as you read so that a “visual trace” of the last group interferes with the group of letters you’re trying to read now.
 A magnocellular deficit is believed by some proponents of Irlen lenses and ChromaGen lenses to be the reason for their lenses’ “effectiveness.”

 The evidence for the magnocellular theory is debatable at best; my best interpretation of the current evidence is that even if some people do have a magnocellular deficit—a big “if”—it is unrelated to any reading difficulty they may have.
 (See “Visual Search Deficits are Independent of Magnocellular Deficits in Dyslexia” in Annals of Dyslexia.)